 Multiple studies have shown that being kind makes you an overall happier person.
 One of these studies “Acts of Kindness and Acts of Novelty Affect Life and Satisfaction” reached this conclusion after splitting 86 participants into three groups and then observing the effects of kindness: the group that was instructed to perform a daily act of kindness reported a significant boost in happiness.
 And that was just over a small 10-day period!

 3) Being kind inspires others to be kind, too.

 A lesser-known benefit of being kind is that it likely inspires others to be kind too.
 According to a study conducted by researchers at the University of California, the University of Cambridge, and the University of Plymouth, when we see someone else helping another person it makes us feel good, which then causes us to go out and do something kind ourselves.
 “When you feel this sense of moral ‘elevation’ not only do you say you want to be a better person and help others, but you actually do when the opportunity presents itself,” explained lead researcher Simone Schnall.

 4) It has an effect similar to many medical antidepressants.

 Kindness stimulates the production of the “feel-good” chemical serotonin, which is a common effect of many medical antidepressants.
 This is good news because serotonin provides your body with a plethora of benefits: it reduces depression, regulates anxiety, calms you down, heals wounds, and simply makes you feel happy.

 5) Kindness may equal a longer life.

-Well, there you have it folks.
-Being kind to others actually has some pretty extraordinary benefits—and it doesn’t have to be an over the top display or effort.
+Well, there you have it, folks.
+Being kind to others actually has some pretty extraordinary benefits—and it doesn’t have to be an over-the-top display or effort.
 It can simply be complimenting a coworker or inviting your new neighbor over for dinner.
-So, get out there and show the world some love on World Kindness Day and every other day while you’re at it.
+So, get out there and show the world some love on National Random Acts of Kindness Day and every other day while you’re at it.